Francisco Pertierra: Biography

-Few years later, he was moved to Salamanca, where he opened a studio, despite of that success was out of time and with undesirable conditions.
-However, he was the first photographer with a studio in that Castilian city, at the first time in the core of the Plaza Mayor.
-Later, he would make to competition to the French photographer Jean Poujade.
+Few years later, he was moved to Salamanca, where he opened a studio, despite that success was out of time and with undesirable conditions.
+However, he was the first photographer with a studio in that Castilian city, initially in the core of the Plaza Mayor.
+Later, he would compete with the French photographer Jean Poujade.
 Finally, different troubles caused him to transfer his studio to José Oliván and left the city.
 In 1885, Pertierra arrives to Manila (Philippines), where he established a new studio at 2nd Carriedo Street.

 Work

 Furthermore, than working at the studio, Pertierra started to making publications of Madrid and he began to introduce at cinema, on he was one of the pioneer of the 7th art on Philippines.